jlongua/plan9-dns/New Miami resolver in beta.md

-### Logging declaration for Miami resolver
+### Logging policy for Miami resolver
+- dnscrypt protocol - no logs
-- no logs using dnscrypt protocol
+- doh-proxy - no logs
-- nginx access and error logs used to tune nginx doh.conf while in BETA testing.
+- nginx access and error logs used to tune nginx doh.conf while in BETA testing. \
+all requests to http/1.0 and http/1.1 are blocked and banned

 A new resolver in Miami Florida is in beta testing now, and is offering ipv4/ipv6, dns-crypt, anonymization, and doh. \
-the software used is dnscryp-server docker, nginx, LE certs via dns api and lexicon, m13253/dns-over-https doh-proxy.
+the software used is dnscrypt-server docker, nginx, LE certs via dns api and lexicon, m13253/dns-over-https doh-proxy, prometheus, and fail2ban.
 ## Miami, Florida
 ## dnscrypt
 ## NOTE: You must use static configs in dnscrypt-proxy for now, because the server is not published yet.